 Intense activity was also carried out, through the sector association, to obtain support measures for airports, which were certainly among the most heavily hit by the pandemic crisis.
 The 2021 Budget established a COVID damage fund of 500 million euros, of which 450 million euros intended to compensate for the damage suffered by airport operators directly attributable to the COVID-19 emergency recorded in the period February 23, 2020 - January 31, 2021, compared to the same period of the previous year.

-The Managing Director
+The Managing Director Marco Troncone

-1. Key messages
+1. KEY MESSAGES

-COVID-19 has forced a rapid review of strategic priorities.
+Annual Report 2020 MANAGEMENT REPORT ON OPERATIONS/KEY MESSAGES has forced a rapid review of strategic priorities.
 ADR reacted promptly by putting the safety of people and society first.